io-fault/sys-factors/documentation/project.rst

 =========

 Dev is structured as a single Python package.
-Everything pertinent to Dev's operation is contained within the :py:mod:`dev` package.
+Everything pertinent to Dev's operation is contained within the package.

-The :py:mod:`dev.release` package deals with distribution and contains project release management code.

-The :py:mod:`dev.documentation` package module houses the project's documentation.
+The :py:mod:`.documentation` package module houses the project's documentation.
 Therein, the `html` directory can be referenced locally to read this documentation.

-The :py:mod:`dev.libtest` module provides functions for collecting and running tests.
+The :py:mod:`.libtest` module provides functions for collecting and running tests.

 Requirements